-Tracy K. Smith was appointed the 22nd United States poet laureate in 2017 and was reappointed for a second term in 2018.
+Tracy K. Smith served as the 22nd Poet Laureate of the United States from 2017 to 2019.
 During her first term, Smith gave readings and led discussions as a part of a pilot project in rural communities in New Mexico, South Carolina, and Kentucky.
-She has continued to pursue engagements in small towns across America, stating, "Poetry invites us to listen to other voices, to make space for other perspectives, and to care about the lives of others who may not look, sound or think like ourselves."
+She continued to pursue engagements in small towns across America, stating, "Poetry invites us to listen to other voices, to make space for other perspectives, and to care about the lives of others who may not look, sound or think like ourselves."
 Her poem "The United States Welcomes You" begins:

 Why and by whose power were you sent?